statisticsnorway/workshop-unit-testing/JUnit/JUnit4toJUnit5.md

 ## Getting required dependencies

+   * In order to use JUnit 5, we need to use Java jdk version 8.

    * Declare ```junit-jupiter-api``` dependency in ```pom.xml``` .
  This dependency provides the public API for writing tests and extensions.
 ```